SPEED2ZERO

 Impact

-Machine learning is increasingly becoming more important in climate modeling.
-In that regard, our projects will contribute state-of-the-art methods for working on challenges related to energy, biodiversity, and climate change.
+Machine learning is becoming more critical in climate modeling.
+With our work we contribute state-of-the-art methods for working on challenges related to energy, biodiversity, and climate change.
 The SPEED2ZERO initiative will generate crucial scientific insight and develop technology, toolboxes, scenarios, and action plans with interactive visualizations to enable a sustainable transformation to a net zero greenhouse gases and biodiversity-positive Switzerland.

 Presentation